solimul/iDex/README.md

 This project implements a **minimal Automated Market Maker (AMM)**-based DEX using Solidity.
 It facilitates token swaps between ETH and USDC with a constant-product formula.
 The purpose is to provide a modular and extensible foundation for learning and experimenting with DEX internals, smart contract interactions, and reentrancy protection.

+> ⚠️ **Note:** This project was developed as part of my personal effort to learn **Blockchain Programming using Solidity**.
+It is intended for educational and experimental purposes.
+While care has been taken to enforce correctness and security principles, it is **not intended for production use** without thorough auditing and extension.

 ---

 ## 📌 Key Features